 Downstream from the discharge location.

-d.
-LUP Type 3 dischargers shall analyze the samples for the parameter that triggered this monitoring (either pH or turbidity, or both).
+III.D.2.d.
+Risk Type 3 dischargers shall analyze the samples for the parameter that triggered this monitoring (either pH or turbidity, or both).

-e.
-LUP Type 3 dischargers shall collect the samples once every 24-hour period of the qualifying precipitation event.
+III.D.2.e.
+Risk Type 3 dischargers shall collect the samples once every 24-hour period of the qualifying precipitation event.

-f.
-The LUP Type 3 discharger shall specify the specific locations where samples were collected, date and time of sample collection, as well as constituents analyzed.
+III.D.2.f.
+Risk Type 3 dischargers shall specify the specific locations where samples were collected, date and time of sample collection, as well as constituents analyzed.

-g.
-The Regional Water Board delegate may require, in writing, that the discharger continue to sample the receiving water for the parameter that required this monitoring (pH and/or turbidity) after the qualifying precipitation event ends.
+III.D.2.g.
+The Regional Water Board Executive Officer delegate may require, in writing, that the discharger continue to sample the receiving water for the parameter that required this monitoring (pH and/or turbidity) after the qualifying precipitation event ends.

-3. Non-Visible Pollutant Monitoring Requirements
+III.D.3.
+Non-Visible Pollutant Monitoring Requirements

-a.
-LUP dischargers shall implement sampling and analysis requirements to monitor non-visible pollutants associated with:
+III.D.3.a.
+Linear project dischargers shall implement sampling and analysis requirements to monitor non-visible pollutants associated with:

 Evidence of pollutant releases that are not visually detectable in stormwater discharges; and,

-Releases of substances which could cause or contribute to an exceedance of water quality objectives in the receiving waters.
+Releases of substances that may cause or contribute to an exceedance of water quality objectives in the receiving waters.

-b.
-LUP dischargers are required to conduct sampling and analysis for non-visible pollutants identified in the SWPPP or otherwise known to be on site, only when the pollutants may be discharged due to failure to implement BMPs, a container spill or leak, or a BMP breach, failure, leak, or malfunction.
+III.D.3.b.
+Linear project dischargers are required to conduct sampling and analysis for non-visible pollutants identified in the SWPPP or otherwise known to be on site, only when the pollutants may be discharged due to failure to implement BMPs, a container spill or leak, or a BMP breach, failure, or malfunction.

-c.
-LUP dischargers shall collect at least one sample, within 8 hours, from each discharge location hydraulically downgradient the observed triggering event or condition.
+III.D.3.c.
+Linear project dischargers shall collect at least one sample, within 8 hours, from each discharge location hydraulically downgradient from the observed triggering event or condition.

-d.
-LUP dischargers shall continue to collect at least one sample per applicable discharge location for each 24-hour period that there is discharge, until the necessary corrective actions are completed to control further discharge of the pollutant.
+III.D.3.d.
+Linear project dischargers shall continue to collect at least one sample per applicable discharge location for each 24-hour period that there is discharge, until the necessary corrective actions are completed to control further discharge of the pollutant.

-e.
-LUP dischargers are not required to sample if one of the conditions described in Section III.D.3.b above (e.g., breach or spill) occurs and, prior to discharge, the material containing the pollutant is fully remediated or removed; and BMPs to control the pollutant are implemented maintained, or replaced.
+III.D.3.e.
+Linear project dischargers are not required to sample if one of the conditions described in Section III.D.3.b above (e.g., breach or spill) occurs and, prior to discharge, the material containing the pollutant is fully remediated or removed; and BMPs to control the pollutant are implemented, maintained, or replaced as necessary.

-f.
-LUP dischargers shall analyze samples in the field or submit them to a laboratory as specified in Section III.F of this Attachment for all non-visible pollutant anticipated to be present in the discharge, including applicable TMDL-specific pollutants listed in Table H-2 in Attachment H.
+III.D.3.f.
+Linear project dischargers shall analyze samples in the field or submit them to a laboratory as specified in Section III.F of this Attachment for all non-visible pollutant anticipated to be present in the discharge, including applicable TMDL-specific pollutants listed in Table H-2 in Attachment H.

-g.
-The LUP discharger shall collect at least one sample from each discharge location downgradient where the visual inspections triggered the monitoring.

-4. The discharger shall collect samples during the first two hours of discharge that occurs during site operating hours if possible; otherwise as close in time to the beginning of the storm event as practicable.

-5. The LUP dischargers shall collect and analyze representative discharge samples in the field or by a laboratory as specified in Section III.F of this Attachment for the following:

-6. All identified non-visible pollutant parameters anticipated to be present in the discharge, including applicable TMDL-related pollutants listed in Table H-2 in Attachment H; and or,.

-E. Sample Collection and Handling Instructions
+III.E.
+Sample Collection and Handling Instructions

-1. LUP dischargers shall:
+III.E.1.
+Linear project dischargers shall:

 Identify applicable parameters that require laboratory analysis to be tested for each stormwater discharge location (pH and turbidity are typically analyzed with field meters).